dQw4w9WgXcQ/osrs-pathfinder/README.md

 ## The Pathfinding Algorithm

 Pathfinding is done in two stages.
 First, a link path is found using Dijkstra's.
-Then, tile paths are found between links using A*.
+Then, tile paths are found connecting links using A*.

 In the image below, cyan lines represent the link path, while blue lines represent the tile path.

 Links are doors, stairs, ships, and other shortcuts.
-"Components" are islands of contiguous tiles connected by links (shown as colored areas in the image below).
+"Components" are islands of contiguous tiles connected by links ( shown as colored areas in the image below).
 During graph generation, Distances between links (through components) are calculated to create the weighted Dijkstra's graph.
 An edge is added from each link to all other links in the same component.

-Since A* uses a heuristic, it can only be used on tiles after the link path is found.
-Additionally, while A* is fast in the average case, it is very inefficient in the worst case.
-By finding the link path, we can gaurentee a valid path exists and will never hit the worst case.
+This design was chosen for performance, caching, and replication.

 ![](https://i.imgur.com/MaD51oN.png)

 ### Details

+Since A* uses a heuristic, it can only be used on tiles after the link path is found.
+Additionally, while A* is fast in the average case, it's inefficient in the worst case.
+By finding the link path, we can guarantee a valid path exists and will never hit the worst case.

+Tile paths are be cached.
+The tile pathfinder was rewritten in Rust and separated out into its own service, which can be replicated independently.

 Although distances between links are calculated during graph generation, distances from the start/end tile to all links in the start/end component need to be calculated for each request.
-Finding distances to all links in a component is O(N), but N can be in the millions.
+Finding distances to all links in a component is O( N), but N can be in the millions.
 Still, this isn't a performance issue for valid paths.
 Additionally, distances take up very little space and are cached in process memory without eviction.

 The two stage design also allows for better caching and replication.
-Since finding the tile path is the majority of resource usage, the A* pathfinder was rewritten in Rust and separated out into it's own service, which can be replicated independely.
+Since finding the tile path is the majority of resource usage, the A* pathfinder was rewritten in Rust and separated out into its own service, which can be replicated independently.

 ## Types of Links